Here's What Went Down With Paskho After Shark Tank

 The Sharks argued that Robinson had a marketing problem, with an inability to reach customers through his brand.
 This lack of greater customer acquisition, combined with the fact the company wasn't yet profitable, led each of the Sharks to decline Robinson's pitch and Robinson left the show with no investment deals.

 Despite the Sharks claiming that Robinson had a marketing problem, fans of the show were impressed by Paskho.
-Many even fought back on social media against some of the attacks that the Sharks lobbied at Robinson, showing how supportive people were of Robinson's vision to help end the racial wealth gap affecting underserved communities.
+Many even fought back on social media against some of the criticism that the Sharks threw at Robinson's idea, showing how supportive people were of Robinson's vision to help end the racial wealth gap affecting underserved communities.
 All press was good press in this instance.

-Financially, Paskho had actually been previously invested in by a non-profit organization, Souls Grown Deep, in early 2021.
-Their $600,000 investment went towards the establishment of a localized production pod in an impoverished area in Boykin, Alabama known as Gee's Bend.
+Paskho had been previously received an investment from a non-profit organization, Souls Grown Deep, in early 2021.
+Their $600,000 went towards the establishment of a localized production pod in an impoverished area in Boykin, Alabama known as Gee's Bend.
 This production pod led to the training of seamstresses and quilters in the area, who now make Paskho clothing while earning a living wage.
-While the initial investment pre-dates Robinson's time on Shark Tank, the process of developing this manufacturing pod took over a year to fully establish.
-This pod's successful implementation helped Paskho continue its journey of moving manufacturing to the US, and even allowed the brand to work on production pods in other places.
+While the initial investment pre-dates Robinson's time on Shark Tank, the process of developing this manufacturing pod took over a year to fully complete.
+This pod's successful implementation helped Paskho continue its journey of moving manufacturing to the U.S., and even allowed the brand to work on production pods in other places.

-In keeping with Robinson's attempts to change the fashion world, Paskho's community-made clothing line allowed it to put its mission up front when selling its clothing.
-By establishing a specific line (of both women's and men's clothing) that is community-made in a Paskho production pod, consumers can know they are directly supporting Paskho's mission.
-The brand has also introduced crowd-funded items in the past, which are pre-ordered special items meant to ensure no additional waste is created.
-This crowd-funded studio allows consumers to help support Paskho's community-made endeavors while also ensuring sustainability.
+In keeping with Robinson's attempts to change the fashion world, Paskho's community-made clothing line allowed the brand to put its mission up front when selling its clothing.
+The brand also introduced pre-ordered, crowd-funded items intended to minimize additional waste.
+The crowd-funded studio allowed consumers to support Paskho's community-made endeavors while also promoting sustainability.

 Recommended